Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

-Dark Souls series is the toughest game in this list by a margin.
-Notorious for its steep learning curve and difficulty, this series has become hugely popular among the people who love some good whooping.
-You think you’re good at action RPGs?
-Let Dark Souls series humiliate you and prove you wrong.
+The Dark Souls series is by far the toughest on this list.
+Notorious for its complex controls and brutal AI, this series has become hugely popular among people who love to get whooped.
+Do you think you’re good at action RPGs?
+Let the Dark Souls series humiliate you and prove you wrong.

-More often than not, you’ll die because of your own mistakes and lack of a clear strategy.
-Turn the Hulk mode off, take a little time to appreciate and respect its mechanics, learn the moment and fighting style of your foes, and see how easy the fight becomes (well, relatively easy) afterwards.
-Just when you start to feel a little confident, the game shows its uncanny ability to knock you back a step or two just to demonstrate who is the real boss.
-You will die, more often than you can even keep track of.
+More often than not, you’ll die because of your own mistakes and lack of clear strategy.
+I suggest that you stop swinging willy-nilly, take a little time to appreciate and respect the game's mechanics, learn the fighting style of your foes, and see how easy it becomes (well, relatively easy) afterward.
+Just when you start to feel a little confident, the game shows its uncanny ability to knock you back a step or two just to demonstrate who the real boss is.
+You will die, and more often than you can even keep track of.

-Still, when you finally conquer an enemy while barely holding on to your life, you’ll keep coming back for that feeling.
-The combat mechanics are a little difficult to grasp here.
+Still, when you finally win a battle while barely holding on to your life, you’ll keep coming back for that feeling.
 Granted, it can be frustrating at times, but once you get used to it, you’ll be addicted.
-It becomes a sort of a drug you need to function.
-Once you make it through the Soul’s series, why not check out some similar games?
+And once you make it through the Soul’s series, why not check out some similar games?

 The only downside is that once you’re through this series, other games feel way easier than they should.

 Developed by FromSoftware and published by Sony Computer Entertainment as a PS4 exclusive, Bloodborne takes you to Yharnam, a city plagued with a mysterious disease that has infected almost everyone.
-In your quest to find a cure, you fight through the monster and infected people to uncover the mystery revolving around the whole city.
+In your quest to find a cure, you fight through the monsters and infected people to solve the mystery of the disease.

-The city of Yharnam is filled with secrets and alternate pathways.
-You’ll spend most of your time in fighting monsters and exploring every nook and cranny of this city to find alternate pathways.
-The city is filled with a mind-boggling number of secrets and thing to do that will keep you occupied for a long time.
+The city is filled with secrets and alternate pathways.
+You’ll spend most of your time fighting monsters and exploring every nook and cranny to find alternate pathways.
+The city is filled with a mind-boggling number of secrets and things to do that will keep you occupied for a long time.

 If you have played a Soul‘s game before, you know what to expect here.
 The gameplay mechanics here are though more accessible.
-In Dark Souls series, enemies you defeat drop souls, helping you with progression in the story.
-In Bloodborne, you’ll collect a thing call Echoes that help you with purchasing health potions and acquiring new weapons.
+In the Dark Souls series, enemies you defeat drop souls, helping you progress in the story.
+In Bloodborne, you’ll collect "Echoes" that help you with purchasing health potions and acquiring new weapons.

 3. Hellblade: Senua’s Sacrifice

-Developed by Ninja Theory, it’s a game made by a handful of people.
-It’s one of the most underrated games not many people know about.
-On the surface, it looks like a combat heavy game all about slaying monsters.
+Developed by Ninja Theory, Hellblade: Senua’s Sacrifice was only developed by a handful of people.
+It was one of the most underrated games of 2017.
+On the surface, it looks like a combat-heavy game all about slaying monsters.
 However, once you delve into it, you realize that it’s much more than that.

 4. Monster Hunter: World

-I have been a huge fan of the Monster Hunter series.
+I have always been a huge fan of the Monster Hunter series.
 I was skeptical at first when they announced that it is finally going to arrive on mainstream consoles and PC.
-Of course, I was wrong in my skepticism.
+Of course, I was wrong.
 Capcom has outdone themselves with this brilliant masterpiece.
 They have created a huge sandbox RPG that gives you the freedom to be your own destiny maker.
 You are free to choose the path of your liking.

 At first glance, it seems like a game only kids would enjoy.
 However, once you play it for the first few hours, you realize just how much work has gone into this game.
 Everything from the character progression to weapons’ arsenal has been well laid out.
 One of the best things I enjoyed about this game is that no two weapons ever feel the same.

 Keep on improving your arsenal and skills to beat the next big thing.
-If you like combat-heavy games like God of War, picking this up is a no-brainer.
+If you like combat-heavy games like God of War, picking Monster Hunter up is a no-brainer.